pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 ### Datasets and Inputs

-This project uses three types of image datasets: 1.) a person's face, 2.) another image without a Dummy Card in the picture, 3.) person portrait images.
+This project uses three types of image datasets: a) a person's face, b) another image without a Dummy Card in the picture, c) person portrait images.
 1. Creating a Dummy Card requires a human face image to simulate the replacement of an ID card by using a personal face images from the LFW dataset [[2]](#ref).
 There are 13,237 total human images from 5,750 individuals and each image size is 250x250 pixels.
 The image files will be shuffled then select images of people that contain more than 1 image in the folder.
 After that, the image will be filtered out image that contain more than one face because the ID card must have only one face.
 Finally, select only 1,030 first images to be used for Dummy Card creation.